How many colors are there in a 1, 8, 14, 16 or 24-bit image?

 So, how many colors can be displayed on this 1-bit system?

 Taking into account all the possible combinations of the three bits, we can have white, red, green, blue, yellow (resulting from the combination of red and green), magenta (from red and blue), cyan (from blue and green), and black.
-This means there are a total of 8 distinct colours that can be produced by toggling the red, green, and blue bits on this 1-bit display.

 In summary, for each of the red, green, and blue components, there are two possibilities: either the bit can be high or low, yielding a total of 2×2×2 = 8 unique colour combinations on the 1-bit display.